donia-lab/MetaBGC/README.md

 1. The ```metabgc findtp``` finds TP genes in the protein family positive fasta files used for simulation.
 The command has to be executed with input files and the following parameters:

    ```
-   1. --alnFile, required=True: Input protein family genomes in a FASTA format or a MUSCLE alignment.
+   1. --aln_file, required=True: Input protein family genomes in a FASTA format or a MUSCLE alignment.
 If it is a FASTA file then set --do_alignment True.
    2. --prot_seq_directory, required=True:
    3. --output_directory, required=True: Directory to save results.
-   4. --do_alignment, required=True: Set it up to do an alignment if the --alnFile is a FASTA.
+   4. --do_alignment, required=True: Set it up to do an alignment if the --aln_file is a FASTA.
    ```

 2. The output produced are: